Astrophotography for Beginners – How to Create Stunning Images of the Night Sky

 - Planetary – capturing clear images of the planets within our solar system is rewarding.
 It’s especially the case during rare celestial events or alignment of planets that stretch into the deep sky.

 - Moon Surface – our nearest celestial neighbour has held our fascination since the dawn of time.
 Capturing sharp and clear images of the surface of the moon is still prevalent.
+Check out our guide on how to shoot the moon for more tips.

 What do I need for Astrophotography?